wilsonify/wilsonify.github.io/content/recipes/CREAMY RAVIOLI WITH HOUSE MARINARA71.md

 a crater in the center of that and add ¾ cup of the water and the olive oil.
 Mix the liquids and flour together until a shaggy dough comes together.
-If there’s still a bunch of dry-ass flour in the bowl, add the remaining .25 cup water—but no more—1 TBL at a time until that shit comes together (it should be a little drier and less sticky than pizza dough).
-Once you’ve got your ball of dough, knead it on a well-floured surface for 10 minutes so that shit gets nice and elastic.
+If there’s still a bunch of dry-ass flour in the bowl, add the remaining .25 cup water—but no more—1 TBL at a time until that comes together (it should be a little drier and less sticky than pizza dough).
+Once you’ve got your ball of dough, knead it on a well-floured surface for 10 minutes so that    gets nice and elastic.
 If you don’t do this, your dough will be pasty and gross, so don’t get lazy.
 Place the dough back in the bowl, cover, and let it rest in the fridge for at least 30 minutes but up to 2 hours.